 2.3 In exceptional circumstances, staff may carry over a maximum of five days (pro-rata) annual leave to the following leave year providing the following circumstances apply;

 a.
-Their Head of Service Area/Head of Academic Department has agreed that the member of staff may carry forward the leave
+Their Director of Professional Services/Head of Academic Department has agreed that the member of staff may carry forward the leave

 b.
 The member of staff has taken at least 28 days (pro-rata if part-time) leave in that year (including public bank holidays and School closure days).

 2.4 Any leave not taken by the end of the leave year will be lost, unless it has been agreed that the leave may be carried forward as outlined above.

 2.5 The HR Self-Service system, MyView will automatically forward up to 5 days (pro-rata) annual leave at the end of each leave year where this has not been taken.
 Where this carry forward of leave has not been agreed in the circumstances outlined above in 2.3, the Director of Professional Services/Head of Academic Department should contact firstname.lastname@example.org so manual adjustments can be made.

 2.6 In very rare circumstances where a Director of Professional Services/Head of Academic Services has agreed that an employee can carry forward more than five days, the relevant manager should contact email@example.com to request a manual increase of the relevant employee's leave entitlement.
 An example of such circumstances, would be where an employee who has recently returned from long-term sick leave has been unable to take all their annual leave before the end of the leave year.